getsentry/sentry-docs/src/collections/_documentation/learn/breadcrumbs.md

 ## Recording Crumbs

 Manual breadcrumb recording is also available and easy to use.
 This way breadcrumbs can be added whenever something interesting happens.
-For instance it might make sense to record a breadcrumb if the user authenticates or another state change happens.
+For instance, it might make sense to record a breadcrumb if the user authenticates or another state change happens.

 {% include components/platform_content.html content_dir='breadcrumbs-example' %}

 ## Automatic Breadcrumbs

 SDKs will automatically start recording breadcrumbs by enabling integrations.
-For instance the browser JavaScript SDK will automatically record all location changes.
+For instance, the browser JavaScript SDK will automatically record all location changes.

 ## Breadcrumb Customization